maliubiao/treehouse/tools/code_completion/usage.md

 1.  **Select Code (Optional)**: Highlight a piece of code in your editor you wish to modify.
 If you don't make a selection, the extension will automatically detect the function or class your cursor is in.
 2.  **Trigger Command**: Press `Cmd+Alt+I` (on macOS) or `Ctrl+Alt+I` (on Windows/Linux).
 3.  **Provide Instruction**: An input box will appear at the top of your screen.
 Type your instruction (e.g., "Add comprehensive JSDoc comments") and press `Enter`.
+4.  **Monitor Progress**: While the extension communicates with the AI, a progress notification will appear in the bottom right corner showing the number of tokens generated.
+You can click the cancel button at any time to abort the operation.
-4.  **Review Diff**: The extension will communicate with the AI.
-Once a suggestion is ready, a new tab will open showing a diff between your original code and the AI's suggestion.
+5.  **Review Diff**: If the operation completes successfully, a new tab will open showing a diff between your original code and the AI's suggestion.
-5.  **Accept or Reject**: A notification will appear with "Accept" and "Reject" buttons.
+6.  **Accept or Reject**: A notification will appear with "Accept" and "Reject" buttons.
     -   Clicking **Accept** applies the changes to your source file.
     -   Clicking **Reject** discards the suggestion and closes the diff view.